larrywelch/dsmFileProcessing/README.md

 # PDF Library
 The dsmPDFLib provides features for uploading pdf files to azure, parsing csv files to then be processed into a sql database.

+# Environment Variables
+The libraries, examples, and tests utilize environment variables.
+The .gitignore has been updated to exclued set-env-vars.bat.
+It's best to create this file within the library folders for setting the values.